phantomdiorama/writingvim/README.md

 **You could say the same thing about Notepad, why use vim?**

 Yes, and if you want to use Notepad or TextEdit or the like, you should.
 Whatever is most comfortable for you.
-In the case of vim, the positives of plain text files also apply to the editor itself.
+But with vim, the positives of plain text files also apply to the editor itself.
 It’s reliable, tested, lightweight and cross platform—it’s available across all operating systems including iOS and Android—and your can use the same config across all your